symphoniacloud/coffee-store-v2/README.md

 * Update Node to Node 16 (tooling + runtime)
 * Switch to CDK for building, by using NodejsFunction
 * Standardize project setup vs https://github.com/symphoniacloud/cdk-bare-bones
+* Update this README, referring to bare bones project to avoid duplication
+* Remove username based stack naming to simplify things a little

 ### 2022.1